Geography of the United States: General characteristics

 A satellite image of the contiguous United States, where temperate and subtropical forests of deciduous, coniferous, broadleaved evergreen, mixed vegetation, grasslands, montane forests, and croplands prevail are prevalent in the east, transitioning to prairies, boreal forests, the Rockies in the west, and deserts in the southwest.
 Much of the country's population is centered around the Great Lakes and Atlantic states.

 A satellite image of Hawaii, where volcanoes prevail on the Big Island; the islands have rugged coastlines, sandy beaches, and a tropical environment, though temperatures and humidity tend to be less extreme because of nearly constant trade winds from the east.

-The United States shares land borders with Canada to the north and Mexico to the south, a territorial water border with Russia in the northwest, and two territorial water borders in the southeast between Florida and Cuba, and Florida and the Bahamas.
+The United States shares land borders with Canada (8,891 km) to the north, and Mexico (3,145 km) to the south, a territorial water border with Russia in the northwest, and two territorial water borders in the southeast between Florida and Cuba, and Florida and the Bahamas.
 The contiguous 48 states are otherwise bounded by the Pacific Ocean on the west, the Atlantic Ocean on the east, and the Gulf of Mexico to the southeast.
 Alaska borders the Pacific Ocean to the south and southwest, the Bering Strait to the west, and the Arctic Ocean to the north; Hawaii lies far to the southwest of the mainland in the Pacific Ocean.

 Forty-eight of the states are in the single region between Canada and Mexico.
 This group is referred to, with varying precision and formality, as the contiguous United States, and as the "Lower 48".
 Alaska, which is included in the term "continental United States", is located at the northwestern end of North America.
+The shoreline of the United States (50 states) is 94122 mi long, according to a NOAA measurement.

 The nation's capital city, Washington, D.C., was established in 1800 after being relocated there from Philadelphia.
 It was established as a federal district located on land donated by the state of Maryland; Virginia also donated land, but it was returned in 1849.
 The United States also has overseas territories with varying levels of autonomy and organization, including the Caribbean territories of Puerto Rico and the U.S. Virgin Islands, formerly known as the Danish Virgin Islands and purchased by the United States at the beginning of World War II, the Pacific territories of American Samoa, Guam and the Northern Mariana Islands, and several uninhabited island territories.
 Some of the territories acquired were part of the territorial evolution of the United States or a product of the nation's effort to gain access to the east.

 Nearly all of the United States is in the Northern Hemisphere with the exception of American Samoa and Jarvis Island.